matthewcrews/OdinPerf/README.md

-To run benchmark you first need to build the Odin `.dll`.
-To do this, open a terminal and navigate to the root of the project.
+To run benchmark you first need to build `Odin.dll`.
+Make sure you have [Odin installed](https://odin-lang.org/docs/install/).
+Open a terminal and navigate to the root of the project.
 Build the Odin code using:

 `odin build Odin -build-mode:dll -o:aggressive`

 This should procuce the necessary `Odin.dll` in the root of the project.
 You can now run the benchmark using:

-`dotnet run -c Release`
+`dotnet run -c Release -arch: x64`

 Results from my machine: